 Having debt is normal, but having too much debt—particularly as your credit card statements start flowing in after the holidays—can quickly become overwhelming.
 As you start the year, make a plan to pay off the debts with the highest interest rates first.
 Also, it’s always wise to pay more than the minimum payment.
 So if you’re financially able to pay a bit more than the monthly amount due on your mortgage, car loan, or other debt, do so.
 You’ll pay off your debt faster and save more on interest in the long run.

 Increase Your Savings

-Now that we’re exiting the season of “spend, spend, spend,” it’s time to focus on saving.
+Now that we’re exiting the season of “spend, spend, spend,” it’s time to focus on saving and the powerful effects of compound interest.
 Perhaps you’d like to save for a dream vacation, a down payment for a new home, or an emergency fund to cover the unexpected.
 By setting a goal and outlining a timeline and strategy for reaching it, you’ll find it easier to achieve your desired result.

 Develop a Budget

 Budgeting isn’t exactly glamorous, but even the Warren Buffets of the world need to incorporate a budget into their financial plans.
 When developing your new budget, it may help you to think of it as a spending plan instead.
 How much will you spend on food, entertainment, and education during the year?
 By planning out your expenditures, you’ll have a better understanding of where you’re allocating your income and how much is available to spend on each activity in a given week, month, or year—whichever timeline best suits your planning style.